ooples/pine_script_docs/source/language/Conditional_structures.rst

 `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__,
 `plotshape() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotshape>`__,
 `strategy() <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__.
+This does not entail their functionality cannot be controlled by conditions evaluated by your script — only that it cannot be done by including them in conditional structures.
 Note that while ``input*.()`` function calls are allowed in local blocks, their functionality is the same as if they were in the script's global scope.